The One Manager Skill That Persists

 REST API, SDKs, CLI, and MCP-ready endpoints for reproducible decomposition calls.

-Open API docsDashboard
+Open API docsWorkspace

 Web application surface for portfolio workflows, dashboards, and authenticated product use.